 Learn a little bit more about our leaders.

 Claire is a fourth year medical student from the small but mighty state of Delaware.
-She first ventured down to Texas to study Cognitive Science and Linguistics at Rice University, and loved it so much that she decided to stay in Texas for medical school.
+She first ventured down to Texas to study Cognitive Science and Linguistics at Rice University and loved it so much that she decided to stay in Texas for medical school.
 When she is not studying, Claire loves doing yoga, spending time outside, drinking coffee, watching football and soccer, and playing with babies.
-She became involved with United to Serve during her first year, and served as a Health Fair committee chair during her second year and Health Fair advisor during her third year.
-United to Serve has been one of the highlights of her medical school experience, and she is so excited to help make it a great event again this year!Claire Mauvais
+She became involved with Carnaval de Salud during her first year and served as a Health Fair Committee Chair during her second year and Health Fair Advisor during her third year.
+Carnaval de Salud has been one of the highlights of her medical school experience, and she is so excited to help make it a great event again this year!Claire Mauvais

-Alice Jean is a fourth year medical student at UT Southwestern and is thrilled to be a Co-Director of the event this year!
+Alice Jean is a fourth year medical student and is thrilled to be an Event Co-Director this year!
 Starting as a Vehicle Safety Booth Co-Coordinator her first year of medical school, she is grateful to have been a part of the health fair’s growth and transformation each year.
 One of the most rewarding and unique aspects of the fair is its focus on community members following up with a primary care clinic.
 She views education and prevention as priceless and strives to make this year’s fair even better than the last!Alice Jean